30% Opacity Increments

 Alpine Red should be used sparingly, do not use any other colors unless given explicit approval by Alpine Air’s Art Director.
 Alpine Air’s aircraft and conversions are designed with precision, so the brand should reflect that.
 Please use the examples provided in this branding guide as a reference.

 This hairline grid should be used to portray a blueprint, to emphasize precision, knowledge, and advancement of Alpine Air.
-When creating marketing material this background should be used sparingly and with care, do not to overuse it.
+When creating marketing material this background should be used sparingly and with care, do not overuse it.
 The grid should fade out and only fade toward the bottom, always use the Alpine Blue for the grid itself over top of Alpine Dark or White.
-The accent lines along with blueprint grid should always be a hairline thickness and should not be scaled too large.
+The accent lines along with the blueprint grid should always be a hairline thickness and should not be scaled too large.
 Another design element to be utilized is the dash pattern with the precision accent lines you find to the left.
 These should be used as secondary elements to symbolize drawings on a blueprint.
 All elements should be designed with 90° and 45° angles.
 All lines and blueprint markers should utilize hard square edges, while the dash pattern uses round edges.
 Use the example above as a reference.

 Avoid using the logo on busy backgrounds.